aljedaxi/zettel/pages/ideology.md

 ## WHAT IS THE MEAT OF THE IDEOLOGY?
 ## consider a gramatical analysis of ism:
-neoliberalism: what the neolibs say they'll do
+neoliberalism: the rhetoric the neolibs identify with
-buddhism: what the buddhists say they do
+buddhism: the rhetoric the buddhists identify with
+existentialism: the rhetoric edgelords identify with